The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: Formalizing Non-Interleaving

 We have proven that Fugue satisfies the strong list specification (\Cref{thm:correctness}).
 We now show that it also avoids the interleaving problem described in \Cref{sec:related} except in specific, rare situations where some interleaving is inevitable.

-Specifically, we show that a variant of Fugue, FugueMax, is \emph{maximally non-interleaving}: FugueMax avoids interleaving of both forward and backward insertions, to the maximum extent possible.
+Specifically, we show that a variant of Fugue, FugueMax, is \emph{maximally non-interleaving}: FugueMax avoids interleaving of both forward and backward insertions, to a maximum possible extent.
 We then show that Fugue differs from FugueMax only rarely while allowing a simpler algorithm.
+In practice, Fugue's simplicity likely outweighs FugueMax's slightly better non-interleaving guarantees.

 Intuitively, non-interleaving holds because concurrent edits end up in different subtrees, which are traversed separately.
 This is illustrated in \Cref{fig:shopping_tree}, which shows the Fugue representation of the editing history in \Cref{fig:backward-interleaving}.